 If these volumes don’t exist, they’ll be automatically created when installing UCP.

 To install UCP, you use the

 and manage UCP.

 Make sure you follow the UCP System requirements for opening networking ports.
 Ensure that your hardware or software firewalls are open appropriately or disabled.

 Use ssh to log in to the host where you want to install UCP.

 Run the following command:

 This runs the install command in interactive mode, so that you’re prompted for any necessary configuration values.
-To find what other options are available in the install command, check the reference documentation.
+To find what other options are available in the install command, including how to install UCP on a system with SELinux enabled, check the reference documentation.

 Step 5: License your installation

 Now that UCP is installed, you need to license it.
-To use UCP you are required to have a Docker EE standard or advanced subscription, or you can test the platform with a free trial license.
+To use UCP, you are required to have a Docker Enterprise subscription, or you can test the platform with a free trial license.